 To date, the Institute has been endorsed by 11 of the 21 countries in the Subregion: 6 in Central America (Guatemala, Costa Rica, Honduras, El Salvador, Panama, and Nicaragua) and 5 in the Caribbean (Cuba, Dominican Republic, Haiti, Jamaica, and Grenada).

-The Regional World Heritage Institute Category 2 Centre aims to strengthen regional capacities in the conservation and management of World Heritage Sites in Mexico, Central America and the Caribbean, through various initiatives and programs designed to promote this development.
+The main objective of the Regional World Heritage Institute in Zacatecas is to contribute to strengthening capacity building in the conservation, management, and promotion of World Heritage Sites in Mexico, Central America, and the Caribbean, through various initiatives and programs designed to promote this development.